JoshLiCoding/GeoGuessrCV/README.md

 _SKLearn, SKImage_

 Histogram of Oriented Gradient (HOG) is an image processing technique that 1) extracts gradients with Sobel filters, 2) subdivides these gradients into cells, 3) normalizes cells over larger blocks, and 4) compiles each cell into a histogram.
 HOG captures edges well and offers resiliency to geometric and photometric transformations.
-Below are some sample HOG transformations:
+Below are some sample HOG transformations on my dataset:

 <img src="readme-images/HOG.png" width=300>